fooman/magento2-dev-bootstrap/README.md

     composer config repositories.fooman-magento2-dev-bootstrap vcs http://github.com/fooman/magento2-dev-bootstrap

-Magento's composer installer currently insists on the presence of the app/etc folder.
+Magento's composer installer currently insists on the presence of the `app/etc` folder (you probably want to gitignore it).
 Create it with:

     mkdir -p app/etc